puwei/DanielTakeshi.github.io/_posts/2013-07-05-ten-things-python-programmers-should-know.md

 necessary) and see if you can incorporate some of these concepts.
 There are also some important concepts that I&#8217;ve skipped over for the purposes of keeping this post targeted at a more beginner-oriented audience.
-Python *decorators,* for instance, are something that a serious programer should be sure to understand.
+Python *decorators,* for instance, are something that a serious programmer should be sure to understand.
 If you&#8217;re ambitious, you can also check out this [Stack Overflow question][30] and try to loosely follow the most up-voted answer&#8217;s suggestions on how to go from beginner to intermediate/expert.